luyadev/luya/docs/guide/app-admin-module-controllerview.md

-# Admin Controller and View File
+# Admin controller and view file

-In order to use a controller to prepare your data,  assigne those into the view file and final generate a new menu entry for this view you can follow this guide.
+In order to use a controller to prepare your data you have to assign those into the view file and finally generate a new menu entry for this view as described in this guide.

-## Generate Custom Controller and View
+## Generate custom controller and view

-We assume you have already registered your admin module ([[app-admin-module.md]]).
-Lets create a new controller in the `controllers` folder of your admin folder:
+Let´s assume you have already registered your admin module ([[app-admin-module.md]]).
+Next let´s create a new controller in the `controllers` folder of your admin folder:

 ```php
 <?php